nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br>

-If you press Enter again, your changes are discarded and you are led back to the main window.
+If you press Enter again, your changes are discarded and you are redirected back to the main window.
-If you press Esc key, the exit is cancelled and you can continue working on the profile page.
+If you press the Esc key, the exit is cancelled and you can continue working on your changes in the profile page.

 ![Exit command not saved cancel](images/screenshots/ExitCommandNotSavedCancel.png)
 <br>
-The example above is the result of pressing the Esc key after you are warned.
+The image above is the result of pressing the Esc key after you are warned.

 <br>